Recurrence versus Transience for Weight-Dependent Random Connection Models: Transience

-We start with the observation that in the case of the min kernel two vertices with sufficiently small marks are fairly likely to be connected via a vertex with a large mark, which we refer to as a \emph{connector}.
+\paragraph{Two-connection probability bounds and other useful properties.} We start with the observation that in the case of the min kernel two vertices with sufficiently small marks are fairly likely to be connected via a vertex with a large mark, which we refer to as a \emph{connector}.
 This result is a variation of \cite[Lemma A.1]{HirscMonch19}.

 \begin{lemma} {Given two vertices $\x=(x,s)$, $\y=(y,t)$ of ${\mathcal G}^\beta$ with $s,t\leq 1/2$} define

 and

 where $\kappa_d$ is the volume of the $d$-dimensional unit ball.
 Then, with probability at least there exists {$\mathbf{z}=(z,u)\in\eta\times(1/2,1)$} which is a common neighbour of both $\x$ and $\y$. \end{lemma} {If vertices \(\x\) and \(\y\) share a common neighbour \(\z\) as above, then we call the intermediate vertex $\mathbf{z}=(z,u)$ a \emph{connector}, and we say that \(\x\) and \(\y\) are connected \emph{through a connector}. }